Mentorship

 1. Heineken

 Together's platform has enabled popular beer brand Heineken to operate its reverse mentoring program with great success.
-The success rate is incredibly high, with 86% of senior leaders doubling as mentees revealing that they wanted to connect with the junior employees to acquire new skills.
+86% of senior leaders double as mentees, connecting with junior employees to acquire new skills.

 2. Caterpillar

-After recording great success with their mentoring programs, Caterpillar moved to establish a reverse mentoring program called an employee resource group, or ERG.
+After recording great success with their mentoring programs, Caterpillar moved to establish a reverse mentoring program.

 According to Tana Utley, VP of Caterpillar's Large Power Systems Division, millennials share a different belief about the work world, and senior executives must understand that stance.